-Solid state batteries overcome many of these problems.
-Most importantly, they have the potental to have two to ten times the energy density of lithium-ion batteries of the same size.
+Solid-state batteries overcome many of these problems.
+Most importantly, they have the potential to have two to ten times the energy density of lithium-ion batteries of the same size.

 As a result, the news coming out of NASA last week is positive.

 NASA is working on a solid-state battery project as part of its aviation net zero programme – SABERS (Solid-state architecture batteries for enhanced rechargeability and safety) and has reported that it has exceeded its initial goals.

 The team announced that it had created a solid-state battery capable of powering objects at double the capacity of an electric car.

 According to NASA, “A solid-state sulfur-selenium battery is cool to the touch and doesn’t catch fire.
 It has a slimmer profile than lithium-ion batteries and has better energy storage.”

 We were told recently that an electric aircraft on a heavy daily rotation might well have to have its batteries replaced every six months, so along with extending the range, a solid-state battery has definite advantages here.